Syria Files: Release

 The release of the files began on 5 July 2012.
 The database comprises 2,434,899 emails from 680 domains.
-At least 400,000 files are in Arabic and 68,000 files in Russian.
+At least 400,000 files are in Arabic and 68,000 files in Russian and 42,000 emails were infected with malware.
+According to Sarah Harrison, the goal of the release was to generate a series of in-depth stories about "the inner workings of the Syrian government and economy" and how the West and Western companies "say one thing and do another."

 Media organisations working with WikiLeaks on the release include the Lebanese daily Al Akhbar, the Egyptian daily Al-Masry Al-Youm, the Italian weekly L'espresso, the German public radio and television broadcaster Norddeutscher Rundfunk (NDR) of the ARD consortium, the French information website OWNI and the Spanish website Público.
 The Associated Press (AP) news agency was initially announced by WikiLeaks to be helping with the release.
 The claim was withdrawn by WikiLeaks and an AP spokesperson stated that AP was "reviewing the emails for possible coverage [and] did not have any advance agreement on how [it] might handle the material."
-According to Al Akhbars analysis, the Syria Files "illuminate—often in small ways—the nature of power within and the inner workings of certain political and economic elements in Syria".
-Al Akhbar states its confidence that "the emails are authentic, that the senders and receivers are mainly who they say they are".
+WikiLeaks was criticised for sharing the emails with Al Akhbar, because Al Akhbar had been accused of bias towards Syrian President Bashar al-Assad.
+Others said the choice would act as a balance against coverage by Western media outlets that were expected to play up Syrian crimes.